Thank you for joining us.

 In additoin, please ensure to wear comfortable walking shoes and or runners.

 Dress for the weather.
 Hats, sunglasesses and sunscreen on sunny days.
-We do tours on light rainy days.
+We do tours on rainy days.
 Jackets with water resistant protection, a cap or hat or small umbrella will do you just fine.
-If you do not have an umbrella let us know and we can provide you one.